PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Our Proposal:

 \subsection{Information Perturbation}

-Based on the community partition obtained in the first phase $\mathbb{C_D}$, information extraction and perturbation can be strategically conducted from both node-level and community-level perspectives, thereby achieving a good balance between privacy and utility. \autoref{algorithm:information_pert} illustrates the process of the information perturbation phase.
+Based on the community partition $\mathbb{C_D}$ obtained in the first phase, information perturbation can be strategically conducted from both node-level and community-level perspectives, thereby achieving a good balance between privacy and utility. \autoref{algorithm:information_pert} illustrates the process of the information perturbation phase.

 The first step is to extract information from nodes and communities.
-For each node, we count the number of edges within its community $D_i^t$ and the number of edges connecting to other communities $D_o^t$ separately.
-On one side, this operation effectively aggregates the connection information of nodes, avoiding excessive perturbation.
-On the other side, gathering information under community granularity helps preserve nodes' characteristics.
-Considering that the number of communities is usually large, to accurately capture edge information across various communities under high privacy protection requirements, we also calculate the total number of external edges between any two communities $V^t$.
+For each node, we count the number of edges within its community $D_i^t$ and the number of edges that connect to other communities $D_o^t$ separately.
+On the one hand, this operation effectively aggregates the connection information of nodes, avoiding excessive perturbation.
+On the other hand, gathering information under community granularity helps preserve nodes' characteristics.
+Considering that the number of communities is usually large, we also calculate the total number of external edges between any two communities $V^t$.
+This helps to accurately capture edge information across various communities under high privacy protection requirements.
+The dimensions of $D_i^t$ and $D_o^t$ are $|J|$, where $|J|$ is the number of nodes.
+The dimension of $V^t$ is $\frac{H(H-1)}{2}$, where $H$ is the number of communities.

-In the second step, \method perturbs the extracted information in the first step, \ie, the node degrees and edge counts between communities.
+In the second step, \method perturbs the information extracted in the first step, \ie, the node degrees and edge counts between communities.
 The Laplace mechanism is applied to satisfy differential privacy.
 Since an edge can influence two nodes simultaneously, the sensitivity of degree information $\Delta f_d$ is 2.
 The sensitivity of edge count between communities $\Delta f_v$ is 1.
-In this paper, we set $\varepsilon_{i1}^t=\varepsilon_{i2}^t=0.5\varepsilon_{i}^t$ to achieve a balance between degree information and edge count.
-Furthermore, the degree information outside the community and the edge count between different communities overlap, necessitating the consumption of separate privacy budgets, $\varepsilon_{i1}^t$ and $\varepsilon_{i2}^t$, respectively.
+Note that the degree information outside the community and the edge count between different communities overlap (\ie, they both visit the edges between communities), necessitating the consumption of separate privacy budgets, $\varepsilon_{i1}^t$ and $\varepsilon_{i2}^t$, respectively.
+Here, we set $\varepsilon_{i1}^t=\varepsilon_{i2}^t=0.5\varepsilon_{i}^t$ to achieve a balance between degree information and edge count.
 Conversely, degree information for nodes within the community does not overlap with the above parts.
-Therefore, the degree of nodes within the community can be protected using the privacy budget of $\varepsilon_i^t=\varepsilon_{i1}^t+\varepsilon_{i2}^t$.
+Hence, the degree of nodes within the community can be protected using the budget of $\varepsilon_i^t$.